Immigrant InvestImmigrant Invest

 location icon

-What residency by investment programs can LGBT couples apply for in Malta?
+What residence by investment programmes can LGBT couples apply for in Malta?

-LGBT couples can apply together for its residency by investment programs — the Malta Permanent Residence Programme, MPRP, and the Malta Global Residence Programme, GRP.
+LGBT couples can apply together for residence by investment programmes — the Malta Permanent Residence Programme, MPRP, and the Malta Global Residence Programme, GRP.
 Both routes offer residence rights, property options, and tax advantages on equal terms with heterosexual couples.

 Malta Permanent Residence Programme

-The Malta Permanent Residence Programme is the flagship residency by investment pathway for non-EU, non-EEA, and non-Swiss nationals.
+The Malta Permanent Residence Programme is the flagship residence by investment pathway for non-EU, non-EEA, and non-Swiss nationals.
 It grants permanent residence status to applicants and their approved dependants.

 Applicants must satisfy three mandatory pillars: